 - Information about equipment

 Tinnitus is not a disease or illness, and the causes are still not fully understood.
 Activity in the hearing system creates the noises, which the brain then notices and responds to.
 Mild tinnitus is common, but severe tinnitus can affect your quality of life.
 Severe tinnitus can make you feel frustrated and stressed, especially as it can affect sleep.
-Anxiety over the tinnitus can make the physical symptoms worse, and a vicious circle can develop.
+Anxiety over tinnitus can make physical symptoms worse, and a vicious circle can develop.

 There is no specific cure for tinnitus, but you should go to your GP who will probably refer you to an Audiology Consultant, or Hearing Therapist.
 Very occasionally, tinnitus can be a symptom of other diseases, so it is advisable to have it checked.